-For calibration, all modelling approaches showed a high fit ( $\mathbb{R}^2 > 0.9$ ) and low overall bias ( $\approx 0$ ) (Figure 6a).
-The SSL 265 spiking calibration scheme showed the lowest RMSE value.
-However, the accuracy of the spiked SSL calibration decreased
+For calibration, all modeling approaches showed a high fit ($R^2 > 0.9$) and low overall bias (≈ 0 ; Fig. 6a).
+The SSL spiking calibration scheme showed the lowest RMSE value.

-- spiking calibration scheme showed the lowest RMSE value.
 However, the accuracy of the spiked SSL calibration decreased and bias increased in the upper range of SC, which also explains the lower RPIQ value compared to local and RS-LOCAL calibration schemes.
 The RS-LOCAL calibration revealed the best model performance according to the RPD (6.92).
-The local PLSR using only 20 samples showed the lowest overall calibration accuracy based on the RMSE (3.72 % total carbon). - All model validations showed a similar fit ( $R^2 = 0.93$ to 0.97).
-However, the bias, RMSE, RPD and RPIQ values differed among the three scenarios (Figure 6b).
-The validation of the local PLSR had the lowest bias (0.53), but the validation of the RS-LOCAL subset had the best performance overall (RMSE = 2.82% total carbon, RPD = 4.67 and RPIQ = 6.82).
+The local PLSR, using only 20 samples, showed the lowest overall calibration accuracy based on the RMSE (3.72 % total carbon).

+All model validations showed a similar fit ($R^2 = 0.93$ to 0.97).
+However, the bias, RMSE, RPD and RPIQ values differed among the three scenarios (Fig. 6b).
+The validation of the local PLSR had the lowest bias (0.53), but the validation of the RS-LOCAL subset had the best performance overall (RMSE = 2.82% total carbon, RPD = 4.67and RPIQ = 6.82).
 The validation of the spiked SSL scheme revealed the lowest prediction accuracy overall, especially with increasing values of measured SC.
-The error bars representing the SD of predictions across five resampled repeats showed that there was highest prediction uncertainty across repeats in the validation of the local modelling approach.
-As with 20 local samples, validation statistics also show good performance of PLSR models using RS-LOCAL subsets that contained as few as 5, 7 and 10 local samples ( $R^2 = 0.93$ to 0.96, - bias = 0.2 to 1.651, RMSE = 2.71 % to 3.89 % total carbon, RPD = 3.38 to 4.86 and RPIQ = 4.93 to 7.09; Appendix F).
+The error bars representing the SD of predictions across five resampled repetitions showed that there was the highest prediction uncertainty across repetitions in the validation of the local modeling approach.
+As with 20 local samples, validation statistics also show a good performance of PLSR models using RS-LOCAL subsets that contained as few as 5, 7 and 10 local samples ($R^2 = 0.93$ to 0.96; bias = 0.2 to 1.651; RMSE = 2.71 % to 3.89 % total carbon; RPD = 3.38 to 4.86; and RPIQ = 4.93 to 7.09; Appendix F).